ncatlab/nlab-content/pages/3/4/4/2/22443/content.md

 But this means that (eq:TheConvexCombination) exhibits our state as a [[mixed state|mixture]] in which the $\lambda$th pure state appears with probability $p_{\lambda, i_\lambda}$.

 #### The probability distribution
+  {#TheCayleyStateProbabilityDistribution}

-Now just to express these probabilities more explicitly:
+Now to express these probabilities more explicitly:

 First observe the expansion of the neutral element in our eigenvector basis, evident from [[Schur orthogonality]]: